BAMresearch/LebeDigital/lebedigital/openbis/README.md

     props={
         '$name': 'UCT_Compression_Experiment_17_10_2022_RAW_DATA',
         'files': ['path_to_file'],
-        'data_type': 'PROCESSED_DATA' # or RAW_DATA.
+        'dataset_type': 'PROCESSED_DATA' # or RAW_DATA.
 PREVIEW, ... you can see them in the dataset types
     }
 )
 ```